-The Company derecognises financial liabilities when, and only when, the Company's obligations are discharged, cancelled or have expired.
-The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in the statement of profit or loss.
+The Group derecognises financial liabilities when, and only when, the Group's obligations are discharged, cancelled or have expired.
+The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in the consolidated statement of profit or loss.